zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    will always return a failure.

-   :str: The string to search in.
+   :param str: The string to search in.

-   :substr: The string to search for.
+   :param substr: The string to search for.

-   :start: An optional position for the start of the substring.
+   :param start: An optional position for the start of the substring.

-   :end: An optional position for the end of the substring.
+   :param end: An optional position for the end of the substring.
 A value less than
         zero (such as the default -1) means a search until the end of the string.

-   :case_sensitive: Set to false to perform a case-insensitive search.
+   :param case_sensitive: Set to false to perform a case-insensitive search.
                    (default: T).
 Note that case-insensitive searches use the ``tolower`` libc function, which is locale-sensitive.